tokenika/eosfactory/docs/IntroducingEOSFactory1.0.md

 As we mentioned in our previous post, all feedback is very welcome, especially critical, as it motivates us towards improvement.

-**NOTE:** For the time being EOSFactory `v1.0` is comaptible EOSIO `dawn-v4.0.0`.
-Once EOSIO stops changing rapidly and becomes stable, the subsequent EOSFactory release will be comaptible with the latest EOSIO release.
+**NOTE:** For the time being EOSFactory `v1.0` is compatible EOSIO `dawn-v4.0.0`.
+Once EOSIO stops changing rapidly and becomes stable, the subsequent EOSFactory release will be compatible with the latest EOSIO release.